kaushik88/kaushik88.github.io/_posts/2018-02-10-public-speaking.md

 thumbnail_path: blog/personal/nervous-speaker-clip-art.gif
 ---

 An effective strategy to deal with any problem is to find the root cause of the problem and try to fix it with simple and easy solutions.
-In the book *Speaking up without Freaking out*, Matt Abrahams applies this strategy to *Public Speaking Anxiety* and discusses quick practical solutions that everyone can try. *It is worth noting that a little anxiety is a good thing - it tells us that we care about the situation.
-We just don't want too much of it that could ruin the moment.*
+In the book *Speaking up without Freaking out*, **Matt Abrahams** applies this strategy to Public Speaking Anxiety and discusses quick practical solutions that everyone can try.

+> It is worth noting that a little anxiety is a good thing - it tells us that we care about the situation.
+We just don't want too much of it that could ruin the moment.

 {% include figure.html path="blog/personal/nervous-speaker-clip-art.gif" alt="Public Speaking Anxiety" caption="Source" url="http://www.infinitebusinesssolutions.com/wp-content/uploads/2015/08/nervous-speaker-clip-art.gif" %}

-Here are 5 reasons why we get anxious when presenting or speaking to an audience and a few tips to combat each of them -
+Here are 5 reasons why we get anxious when presenting and a few tips to combat each of them -

 ### 1. I don't have the skills